NanamiKubota/NanamiKubota.github.io/_pages/tutorials.md

 # Miscellaneous

-> [Create a conda virtual environment](/404): Create a virtual environment in your beagle home directory to install packages that may have dependencies that conflict or are different version numbers than the ones on beagle.
+> [Create a conda virtual environment](/tutorials/virtual_environment): Create a virtual environment in your beagle home directory to install packages that may have dependencies that conflict or are different version numbers than the ones on beagle.

-> [Zotero-Obsidian reference manager pipeline](/404): Under construction.
-Link up Zotero and Obsidian to work together to cluster notes by topics rather than by paper.
-Includes templates for importing metadata from Zotero to Obsidian.
-Find relevant papers using ResearchRabbit.
-(My favorite way of finding papers and organizing my reference manager/notes.)
+> [Managing papers and notes: Zotero-Obsidian pipeline](/tutorials/ref_manager): How I setup and use Zotero, Obsidian, and ResearchRabbit.
+Find, read, and annotate papers but while creating your own Wikipedia!

 <br>